tmiland/TeamSpeak3-Client/README.md

 sh package.sh
 ```

-Package.sh will build a DEB package according to you Architecture Type.
+Package.sh will build a DEB package according to your Architecture Type.

 Use the dpkg command in terminal: